 Falcons OL Chris Lindstrom: 'Their Success is Our Success'

-Chris Lindstrom is a third year offensive lineman for the Atlanta Falcons who started all 16 games in 2020.
+Chris Lindstrom is a third-year offensive lineman for the Atlanta Falcons who started all 16 games in 2020 ... and who is excited about the start to 2021.

-There's a new regime and training camp for the first time in two years, Lindstrom was excited to be out there.
+There's a new regime and training camp for the first time in two years, and as the NFL fights its way through returning to camp in a COVID era, Lindstrom is excited about the return to normalcy - and about "practice with purpose.''

-"The way we practiced today, just loved it," said Lindstrom.
-"It's high intensity; we're getting after it, understanding the purpose of every single drill, and then trying to maximize it.
-When we get these team reps, it's full go.
+"The way we practiced today, just loved it," said Lindstrom, a starting guard.
+"It's high-intensity; we're getting after it, understanding the purpose of every single drill, and then trying to maximize it.
+When we get these team reps, it's full-go.
 So there's full understanding of what we're trying to get out of every drill and then attacking that as a player."

 READ MORE: Arthur Smith on the OL: 'We're in the Solution Business"